hms-dbmi/gehlenborglab-website/_members/lisa-choy.md

 ---
 title: Lisa Choy
-name_degree: Lisa Choy
+name_degree: Lisa Choy, MS

 photo: lisa-choy.jpg
-alt: Photograph of an Asian female with shoulder length black hair wearing thin tortoiseshell glasses and a navy cardigan over a maroon sweater in front of a solid-colored light background.
+alt: A waist-up professional portrait of an Asian woman looking at the camera with a gentle smile against a softly blurred background.
+She has shoulder-length black hair, thin tortoiseshell glasses, and is wearing a deep purple cable-knit crewneck sweater.

-job_title: Principal Software Developer
+job_title: Director of Software Engineering
 role: staff

 services: